3 Good (and Curable) Reasons Your Family is So Stressed Out

 Pandemic family stress has many roots: financial insecurity, close quarters, virus fears, learning frustrations, poor communication, and inadequate resources, just to name a few.
 Here, learn about the three most common and dangerous family stressors — and strategies for alleviating each one, together.

-Stress is not a symptom of the coronavirus.
-Stress is a byproduct of our interpretation of the coronavirus and it takes a toll on psychological health and wellbeing for sure.
+Stress is not a symptom of the illness.
+Stress is a byproduct of our interpretation of the pandemic and it takes a toll on psychological health and wellbeing for sure.
 But here’s the good news: Stress can be successfully managed with the help and support of our families.
 I know this may sound ludicrous after several long weeks in quarantine, but as a board-certified psychologist in family and couple psychology, I promise that no virus can undo a family when its members decide to band together in solidarity.

 Stress can bring out the worst — or the best — in a person.
 What makes the difference?
 How well we tap into stress-management tools — including healthy attitude, physical exercise, and relaxation strategies — how well we practice assertiveness and cognitive flexibility, and how well we cooperate and develop family communication strategies.